genlayerlabs/genvm/README.md

 - python3
 - ruby (tested with 3.0)
 - ninja-build (or just ninja)
-- cargo and rust of version 1.80; please, refer to [rustup docs](https://www.rust-lang.org/tools/install) for installation
+- cargo and rust of version 1.80; please, refer to [rustup docs](https://www.rust-lang.org/tools/install) for installation.
+Target wasm32-wasi and "host" are required. `rustup target add wasm32-wasi`

 Getting the source
 1. clone the repositopry